Partners in Adult Learning (PAL)

 Frequently Asked Questions

-- How does the PAL Program differ from Developmental Training (DT) and the Workshop?
+- How does the PAL Program differ from Community Day Services (CDS)?
 There are a number of differences including cost of the program, higher staff to client ratios and utilization of high tech devices.
 PAL combines attributes of both programs yet provides more individualized direct services for each client based on their interest.

 - What ancillary services are available?
-Clinical services including speech, occupational and physical therapy and behavioral supports are available to clients
+Clinical services including speech, occupational and physical therapy and behavioral supports are available to individuals.

 - What type of adaptive equipment do we utilize?
 An array of high to low tech devices adapted to the individual’s needs including chair lifts and speech therapy devices.